aduroy/n-gram-generator/README.md

 ## Under the hood

 - Text is tokenized into words
-- Conditional probability of each word is set, given the `n-1` previous words
+- Conditional probabilities are set for each word, given the `n-1` previous words
 - Generation is made iteratively given the previous words and their relative probabilities

 Let `n=3` and `i` the index of the `ith` word `w`, its conditional probability is: